mpfarrho/mpfarrho.github.io/_pages/publications.md

 * "Investigating Growth at Risk Using a Multi-country Non-parametric Quantile Factor Model," with Clark T.E., Huber F., Koop G., and M. Marcellino, revise and resubmit in the _Journal of Business & Economic Statistics_. [[WP](https://arxiv.org/abs/2110.03411)]
 * "Forecasts with Bayesian vector autoregressions under real time conditions," revise and resubmit in the _Journal of Forecasting_. [[WP](https://arxiv.org/abs/2004.04984)]
 * "Forecasting euro area inflation using a huge panel of survey expectations," with Huber F., and L. Onorante. [[WP](https://arxiv.org/abs/2207.12225)]
-* "Measuring Shocks to Central Bank Independence using Legal Rulings," with Griller S. and F. Huber. [[WP](https://arxiv.org/abs/2202.12695)]
+* "Financial markets and legal challenges to unconventional monetary policy," with Griller S. and F. Huber. [[WP](https://arxiv.org/abs/2202.12695)]
 * "Sparse time-varying parameter VECMs with an application to modeling electricity prices," with Hauzenberger N., and L. Rossini. [[WP](https://arxiv.org/abs/2011.04577)]
 * "Bayesian inference in high-dimensional time-varying parameter models using integrated rotated Gaussian approximations," with Huber, F. and G. Koop. [[WP](https://arxiv.org/abs/2002.10274)]